vasi/xmoto-build/README.txt

 This is a script to package X-Moto ( http://xmoto.tuxfamily.org ) for Mac OS X. It takes care of all the nastiness that folks often forget to deal with:

 * Self-contained .app bundle, no installer needed
-* Works on Mac OS X 10.6 and higher
+* Works on Mac OS X 10.7 and higher
 * Detects locales properly
 * Doesn't hardcode any paths

 INSTRUCTIONS

-Install Xcode 3, the prefix I prefer is /Library/Xcode3.
-To install it on a recent version of OS X: http://lapcatsoftware.com/articles/xcode3onmountainlion.html

 Open the terminal, and cd into the parent directory of this README.
 Then run ./build.sh .
 You will end up with a nice .dmg containing X-Moto in the 'build' directory.